Last Updated on August 27, 2024

 One side effect of going zero waste is that your accumulation of glass jars increases exponentially!

 Taking the labels off of used jars is important to prevent clogs in your dishwasher, resolve any confusion as to what is in the jar, and it gives the jar a cleaner and more inviting look.
-The question of how to remove stickers from glass can be easy answered by using boiling water and a paste made from dish soap and baking soda.
+The question of how to remove stickers from glass can be easy answered by using any of the methods below whether that’s a paste made from dish soap, olive oil, or baking soda.

 I want to share my full-proof tips on how to remove sticker residue so your jars are clean and sparkly.
 Keep reading to learn how to get sticker residue off glass, why you should reuse jars, and how to reuse glass jars.